What is a noun?

 7 – Uncountable Noun

 Common things that cannot be counted are called ‘uncountable common nouns’.
-Articles ‘a’ and ‘an’ cannot be used with such type of things.
+Articles ‘a’ and ‘an’ cannot be used with such types of things.
 These things cannot be written in plural form.
 This type of noun includes some ‘material nouns’ and all ‘abstract nouns’.

 These are common nouns that cannot be count and cannot become plurals.